-Dr. Picioreanu was born in Ploiesti, Romania, but was raised in Calgary, Alberta where his family continues to reside.
-He went to McGill University, where he received his Bachelor of Science degree in Biology and Computer Science.
-From there he pursued a Doctor of Optometry degree from the University of Waterloo, which he earned with the distinction of being on the Dean’s Honor List for all four years.
-During that time, he contributed to optometric research projects with the faculty and was able to present his work at the American Academy of Optometry conference in Anaheim.
+Dr. Picioreanu was born in Ploiesti, Romania, and raised in Calgary, Alberta where his family continues to reside.
+He attended McGill University, where he earned a Bachelor of Science degree in Biology and Computer Sciences.
+Dr. Picioreanu went on to complete his Doctor of Optometry degree from the University of Waterloo (U of W), with the distinction of being on the Dean’s Honor List throughout his four-year attendance.
+During his time at U of W, he contributed to optometric research projects with the faculty and presented his work at the American Academy of Optometry conference in Anaheim.

-Throughout his training, Dr. Picioreanu has been able to rotate through various clinics.
-He was an extern at a glaucoma specialty clinic in Salt Lake City, at a Vision Therapy Clinic in Red Deer, and learned about private practice from an established clinic in the Greater Toronto Area.
-During his time in Oklahoma, he was able to develop his skills in fitting contact lenses on patients with advanced keratoconus, post-RK, and those with corneal transplants.
-He also has a vested interest in myopia control and fitting ortho-keratology lenses for people of all ages.
-Dr. Picioreanu has helped in managing advanced dry eye through cutting-edge technologies and has spent time learning to perform minor laser surgical procedures.
-He has also worked with the urgent care unit of the local Tahlequah hospital, helping treat and diagnose all manners of emergent eye related problems.
-Throughout his time, he has been able to attend many optometry conferences and will be sitting for his exam later this fall to qualify as a Fellow of American Academy of Optometry.
+Throughout his training, Dr. Picioreanu has rotated through various clinics: a Vision Therapy Clinic in Red Deer, a glaucoma specialty clinic in Salt Lake City, and an established clinic in the Greater Toronto Area learning about private practice.
+He has also developed a professional interest in myopia control and fitting ortho-keratology lenses for patients of all ages, managing advanced Dry Eye through cutting-edge technologies, and learning to perform minor laser surgical procedures.
+Dr. Picioreanu has attended many optometric conferences and will be sitting his exam in the fall of 2019 to qualify as a Fellow of the American Academy of Optometry (FAAO).